BEING TOO NICE – High Cost (#2)

 Being thoughtful & kind to others, needing companionship, or even going out of our way to be helpful is NOT automatically co-dependence.
 Motivation is what counts.
 (Deserving vs. Rights)

-fear of abandonment1.
-Fear of abandonment (FoA): We always feel like outsiders, longing to belong.
+1. Fear of abandonment (FoA) (Separation) : We always feel like outsiders, longing to belong.
 Being over-nice is supposed to keep people attached to us, but is counter-productive since they never get to know our whole self, not just our wound-flaws but also our true beauty.

-2. Fear of enmeshment (FoE): We’ve been hurt & betrayed too many time, & suffocated by a needy parent.
-Well, we’re nobody’s fool – we’ll just stay behind ofear of enmeshmentur wall!
+fear of abandonment2.
+Fear of enmeshment (FoE) (Symbiosis): We’ve been hurt & betrayed too many time, & suffocated by a needy parent.
+Well, we’re nobody’s fool – we’ll just stay behind our wall!

 Being over-nice is supposed to prevent others from crossing our boundaries to the point of strangulation, but instead it just covers a layer of ice, creating PMES starvation.
-BUT of course that’s because we don’t actually have boundaries, so have to use artificial protection.
+That’s because we don’t actually have boundaries, so have to use artificial protection.
+(Insecure Attachment styles)

 SELF-CENTERED?